pacs.008.001.08 XSD schema and business logic

 </PmtId>

-ClrSyslocated in the Settlement Information: it indicates which payment infrastructure is used to settle the payments - The Service Level
+ClrSys) – the payment infrastructure used to settle the payment, located in the Settlement Information block - Service Level (

 <FIToFICstmrCdtTrf>